Population Density by concentration camp, January 15, 1945. Erik Steiner, Dayana Elhazari, Natalia Figueredo, Andrew Fomil, Washington, DC, 2010.

 Representing the Evacuations from the Auschwitz Camp System, January 1945

 The maps and visualizations represented in this case study are a representative sample of the methodologies employed to explore the spatial, temporal, and experiential dimensions of the evacuations of more than 57,000 Jewish and non-Jewish inmates from the Auschwitz camp system between January 17 and January 25, 1945 (see Image 1: Population of Concentration Camps).
-The evacuations ceased two days before the camp system was liberated by Soviet and Ukrainian forces on January 27, 1945.
+The evacuations ceased two days before the camp system was liberated by Soviet forces on January 27, 1945.
 For these evacuees, liberation would be deferred.
 By leaving the camp, they stepped out of the “Final Solution” and back into the landscapes of war.
 Walking initially on foot and then transported by train to Germany from the regional centers of Gliwice and Wodzislaw, the routes of the inmates were a direct reflection of the chaotic command and brutal administration of camp guards and SS regional leaders in determining the least hostile landscapes and civilian areas to transport the inmates.
 Where did prisoners go?
 What were they told?
 How did they respond?
 Whom did they lean on for support during these long, treacherous, deadly forced marches?

 A geo-political parameter is evident in the planning and spatial supervision of the evacuations.
 Although there was a planned evacuation path, the paths that eventuated over the course of the first two days were entirely different (see Image 2: Camp Evacuation Routes).
 The routes eventually taken were in constant flux as the disintegrating and chaotic Nazi command structure desperately tried to avoid the rapidly advancing Soviet forces in the region.
 The disorder in the command structure and the unusually cold January winter landscape exacerbated the guards' cruelty and further diminished the chances of evacuees surviving the punishing distances (see Image 3: Gradations of Experience).
 Evacuees had to endure the rigors of the foot journey with the last vestiges of what they had or could salvage from the camp before being evacuated.
 Provisions for the evacuation were not uniform.
 Deprived of items brought with them into the camp, evacuees left with next to nothing.
 At times, cardboard sheets were used as shoes, while others were more “fortunate,” being given a piece of bread, butter, and jam for the journey.
 The lack of available train transport at designated departure points also meant that waiting times were prolonged for inmates who had already walked anywhere between forty and sixty kilometers—some without stopping—at a pace ranging from 2.2 to 2.8 km per hour in the harsh winter landscape (see Image 4: Winter Landscape).